NKI-AI/direct/README.md

 [![black](https://github.com/directgroup/direct/actions/workflows/black.yml/badge.svg)](https://github.com/directgroup/direct/actions/workflows/black.yml)

 # DIRECT
 DIRECT is the Deep Image REConstruction Toolkit that implements state-of-the-art inverse problem solvers.
-It includes inverse problem solvers such as the Learned Primal Dual algorithm and Recurrent Inference Machine, which were part of the winning solution in Facebook & NYUs FastMRI challenge in 2019 and the Calgary-Campinas MRI reconstruction challenge at MIDL 2020.
+It stores inverse problem solvers such as the Learned Primal Dual algorithm and Recurrent Inference Machine, which were part of the winning solution in Facebook & NYUs FastMRI challenge in 2019 and the Calgary-Campinas MRI reconstruction challenge at MIDL 2020.

 <div align="center">